 7. An oxygen pressure gauge, the dial of which is marked to indicate capacity instead of pressure, is provided to indicate the contents of the oxygen cylinders.
-It is mounted on the bottom of the starboard instrument panel in the cabin, just above the demand regulator.
+It is mounted on the bottom of the starboard instrument panel, just above the oxygen regulator.